Why the AP called the Arizona Senate race for Mark Kelly

 Arizona has a long political history of voting Republican, but changing demographics have made the state friendlier to Democrats.

+With Vice President Kamala Harris’ tiebreaking vote, Democrats can retain control of the Senate by winning either the Nevada race, which remains too early to call, or next month’s runoff in Georgia between Democratic incumbent Raphael Warnock and Republican challenger Herschel Walker.

+Republicans now must win both those races to take the majority.
+If Republicans pick up the Nevada seat, overall control in the Senate would yet again come down to the Georgia runoff, as it did two years ago.

-The AP has not made a call in Arizona’s governor’s race between Republican Kari Lake and Democrat Katie Hobbs.
+AP has not made a call in Arizona’s governor’s race between Republican Kari Lake and Democrat Katie Hobbs.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP